dpankros/uiuc_cs513_project/part_1.md

 > S2: Profile D to identify DQ problems: How do you plan to do it?
 What tools are you going to use?

-We have identified several large DQ problems.
-We plan to use a combination of SQL (primarily with SQLite), Pandas and OpenRefine to identify further DQ problems in more detail.
+We have already identified several large DQ problems.
+We plan to use a combination of SQL (primarily with SQLite), Pandas and OpenRefine to identify further DQ problems in more detail and, likely, to provide more nuance to the known problems.
 We believe we currently know enough about the DQ problems in this dataset to proceed with DC, but we will iteratively refer back to our DQ research process as we proceed.
+This will likely be a combined effort between Aaron and Dave.

+One internal suggestion was to script all the data cleaning using python and refine-client.
+This idea was discounted when it was observed that the last update to that library was over 10 years ago, and it barely supports python 3.
+In fact, trying to run it using python 3 results in syntax errors from the library.
+Thus, any further attempts to script data cleaning with python have been abandoned.

 > S3: Perform DC “proper”: How are you going to do it?
 What tools do you plan to use?
 Who does what?